A Taste of Jamaica: Jerk Chicken Recipe

 • 3-4 garlic cloves

-• 4-6 Scotch bonnet peppers ( add peppers to get desired spice level) OR pre made Jerk Marinade
+• 4-6 Scotch bonnet peppers (add peppers to get desired spice level)

 • 1 tablespoon ground thyme or 2 tablespoons thyme leaves